This tutorial shows how to create a Capital Investment Plan in Excel.

 - In addition, add payable and receivable items.

-If you sell any assets, show the proceeds here.
-However, note that you will need to reflect any profit or loss resulting from the sale transaction in the cash flow from operations [ read more – external link ].
+If a business sells any assets, show the proceeds here.
+However, note that you need to reflect any profit or loss resulting from the sale transaction in the cash flow from operations [ read more – external link ].

 Finally, link the debt and equity injections and repayments to the Cash Flow from Financing.

-The invested equity should reflect any amount required to fill any deficit resulting from Cash flow Operations and Debt Financing.
+Consequently, the invested equity should reflect any amount required to fill any Cash flow Operations and Debt Financing deficit.

 My template includes the interest expenses in the net income calculations.
 Hence, the cost is part of the Cash Flow from Operations.

-Learn More: Visit my tutorial on How to Create a Real Estate Investment Model in Excel for more examples of Cash Flow Statement calculations.
+Learn More: Visit my tutorial on How to Create a Real Estate Investment Model in Excel for more Cash Flow Statement calculation examples.

 Step 7.
 Add Capital Investment to a Balance Sheet